liangxin1300/crmshUI/README.md

 to make the command-line UI more simple and more easier to use.<br>
 Certainly I want to do these while keeping original sublevels/subcommands **compatiable**.<br>
 But we will not provide auto completion for the original syntax.<br><br>
+In this RFC, I have deleted many subcommands, in some level, more than 50% subcommands have been deleted.<br>
+We should review and disscus, whether it worth or make sense to pull some of them back<br><br>
 All of navigate/help subcommands like "cd"/"help"/"ls"/"quit"/"up" will not list here.
 ## root level
 <pre>